letebrhan/mwc3-2024-django-workshop/README.md

 ## Create Open Ticket List View For First URL Endpoint
 1. Update the `views.py` file to contain our first view for the url endpoint we set up in the previous step.

-    NOTE: Some of the import statements will not be used right now.
+    **NOTE:** Some of the import statements will not be used right now.
 But we are adding them now because we will need them later on.

+    **NOTE:** The `from django.shortcuts import render` line in the file can be removed.

     <br>